 Sue is a New York based theater artist and producer.
 After attending Skidmore College, she became a member of the experimental theater company, Fovea Floods, where she served as Company Manager for five years.
 Sue also performed, directed, and composed music for Fovea Floods throughout the company's ten year career.

 In 2007, Sue helped to transform The Bushwick Starr from a humble rehearsal space (acquired in 2001) into a full-scale black box theater.
-As Co-Founder and Creative Director for the Starr, Sue is dedicated to supporting some of the most exciting contemporary performance artists to the stage in the vibrant community of Bushwick, Brooklyn.
+As Co-Founder and Creative Director for the Starr, Sue is devoted to supporting innovative artists and ground-breaking performance work within the vibrant community of Bushwick, Brooklyn.

 Sue is currently the director of the Theater Management program at Skidmore College, and Associate Chair of the Theater Department.
 She is the also the Chair of the Saratoga Springs Arts Commission for the Mayor's Office.
 Sue has been a guest speaker at Carnegie Mellon's MFA directing program, The Orchard Project, and Henry Street Settlement, and served on various arts panels for organizations such as The Brooklyn Arts Council and The Public Theater's Under the Radar Festival.